Jackson Hole Traveler - Visitor Guide

 During your visit to the Tetons, you might not want to make the mistake of looking like a clueless tourist in Jackson Hole.
-Blending in and respecting the year-round residents both human and furry or feathered—such as not getting up close and personal with wildlife—as well as helping to protect the precious and spectacular environment, is the best way to go.
-Below are some important tips and suggestions to enrich your visit to Jackson Hole by getting off the beaten path in some instances (without actually treading off-path/trail!), planning ahead, and in general, acting more like a local.
+Blending in and respecting the year-round residents both human and furry or feathered — such as not getting up close and personal with wildlife — and helping to protect the precious and spectacular environment, is the best way to go.
+Below are some important tips and suggestions to enrich your visit to Jackson Hole by getting off the beaten path in some instances (without actually treading off-path/trail!), planning ahead, and, in general, acting more like a local.

 PRACTICE SUSTAINABLE TOURISM